19 Conclusion: Where to Next?

 19.1 Learn in the Context of Education

 The mental models and technical skills we learn are separate from the places and people we practice them with.
 If you intentionally learn new skills in the context of your daily work, you’ll naturally gravitate towards the skills that are right for the problems that you are trying to solve.
 It makes sense for an auto mechanic to learn the science of diagnostics while working on automobiles.
 It makes sense for a surgeon to learn about anatomy while mastering surgical methods.
 It makes sense for a farmer to learn about the ecosystem while growing crops.
-In all these examples, the practitioner concerns themselves with mastering skills in service of solving meaningful problems for people.
+In all these examples, the data scientist concerns themselves with mastering skills in service of solving meaningful problems for people.

 We’ve already started learning the basics of data science in education by introducing tools like R. Mastering R will help you analyze data at scale.
 It will also help you share your work while your organization’s data practices grow.
 But as these skills develop and become muscle memory, your time and attention can focus more and more on what this data tells us about the students and staff that actually generated the numbers to begin with.
 This is why we believe so strongly in teaching data science using the language, problems, and datasets commonly found in education.
 It helps you make the cognitive jump from simply working on datasets to working on datasets on service to students.